How Does My Swimmer Sign Up For Meets?

 1) Parent fills in the electronic form telling us which days the child will be available to swim.

 2) Parent pays the meet entry either via the online PayPal link or by dropping off a check at practice.
-Meet entry fees are $60 per day.
-They go up to $80 per day if the deadline is missed and we must deck enter the swimmer.
+Meet entry fees are $50 per day.
+They go up to $80 per day if the deadline is missed.
 Team travel meets may be more expensive.

 3) The swimmer will pick events in conjunction with the coach.